snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

 }}

-Create a GeoJSON feature collection and then add it to your map:
+Create a GeoJSON `FeatureCollection` and add it to your map:

 {{
 <CodeLanguageToggle id="create-feature-collection" />